kefik/Sokoban4J/README.md

 1) Two different representation of the game state - see Board for OOP representation used by the simulator and then BoardCompact that should be used for state space search.

 2) HumanAgent and ArtificialAgent stubs; ArtificialAgent is using own thread for thinking (does not stuck GUI).
+See DFSAgent from Sokoban4J-Agents project for the example of artificial player.

 3) Character is animated; human may use arrows or WSAD to control the avatar.